In between midnight summer nights and dark winter days

 About me

 My name is Daniel Stødle.
 I live in Tromsø, Norway, at 69.66° North.
-By day, I work as a Postdoc at the Department of Computer Science, University of Tromsø, Norway; by night, I run my company SCSC.
-I do most of my development on and for Mac OS X. My research is geared towards wall-sized, high-resolution displays.
+By day, I work as a researcher at the Northern Research Institute in Norway; by night, I run my company SCSC.
+I do most of my development on and for Mac OS X. My research is geared towards interaction with and visualization of geospatial data.
 Read more on my personal page.

 Software